neutrinojs/neutrino/packages/neutrino-preset-node/README.md

 ### Plugins

 The following is a list of plugins and their identifiers which can be overridden:

+_Note: Some plugins are only available in certain environments.
+To override them, they should be modified conditionally._

 | Name | Description | Environments and Commands |
 | --- | --- | --- |